davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 In 1781, [Immanuel
 Kant](https://en.wikipedia.org/wiki/Immanuel_Kant) published
-**The Critique of Pure Reason**.
-There, he argued that that claims in arithmetic -- e.g. claims like `7 + 5 = 12` -- are not true solely in virtue of their meanings, or concepts:
+**The Critique of Pure Reason**, in which he argued that claims in arithmetic -- e.g. claims like `7 + 5 = 12` -- are not true solely in virtue of their meanings, or concepts: